RubyTzu/RubyTzu/README.md

 ### Hi there 👋

+I am Ruby, a Front-end Developer / Explorer interested in learning new skills, willing to communicate and discuss, and possessing organizational skills.

+🌱 I’m currently learning: Frontend development skills 📫 How to reach me: [Gmail](rrubyitzuchen@gmail)
 <!--
 **RubyTzu/RubyTzu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.